awsdocs/aws-kms-developer-guide/doc_source/customer-managed-policies.md

 In this section, you can find example IAM policies that allow permissions for various AWS KMS actions\.

 **Important**
 Some of the permissions in the following policies are allowed only when the KMS key's key policy also allows them\.
-For more information, see [AWS KMS API permissions reference](kms-api-permissions-reference.md)\.
+For more information, see [Permissions reference](kms-api-permissions-reference.md)\.

 For help writing and formatting a JSON policy document, see the [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.